kraashen/kraashen.github.io/content/posts/2018-01-22-reverse-engineering-basics-with-radare-fundamentals-and-basics.md

 # Conclusions

-Well, this was quite a journey.
+This was quite a journey.
 Here, basics of computer architectures were revisited and reverse engineering principles were studied without too much prior knowledge of them using Radare.
 It felt a bit silly having a Hello World example here, but I found it still useful to understand and combine system fundamentals together with the syntax and basics of assembly, how Radare is used, and it gave a basic toolset to start diving a bit more deeper from now on.

 Radare has also a nice list of other tools that come in handy for binary analysis.
 These include binary diffing, binary inspection, command line parameters for analyze-all during startup, debugging...
 But they will be topics for other posts later on.